top of page

 The Second Sino-Japanese War and the Chinese Civil War

 This is the third article in a series on the history of communism in China.
-You can read the first article here, and the second here.
+You can read the previous article here.

 Japanese Special Naval Landing Forces holding a position behind the corner of a building with a Type 11 light machine gun, equipped with Type 99 gas masks, in Shanghai, China, August-November 1937.